- Sleeps: 8/10

 Ensuite Bathroom 2 – with shower, washbasin and WC.

-Bedroom 4 – Twin bedroom (beds 2m x .9m) with windows facing SW and SE.
+Bedroom 3 – Twin bedroom (beds 2m x .9m) with windows facing SW and SE.
+Two further childrens beds are available in this room if required.

 Ensuite Bathroom 3 – with walk in shower, WC and washbasin.